 As you age, your vision will naturally degenerate.
 One way to compensate for the loss of vision in design is by incorporating high contrast at changes in plane (horizontal to vertical).
 For instance, if you select a medium to dark floor, you may want to paint your baseboards white so that the change in plane from floor to wall is obvious.
 If you choose dark cabinets, then select light countertops.

 Next, make sure your floor tile has a high coefficient of friction and use smaller tiles so that you have more grout lines.
-I think the wood look tiles are actually perfect for a Universal Design bathroom because many of them are textured and only 6″ wide.
+I think the wood and brick look tiles are actually perfect for a Universal Design bathroom because many of them are textured.
 Avoid high-contrast patterned mosaics which can seem to vibrate.

 If you raise your vanity off the floor by 9″, it will make your bathroom feel larger and add a contemporary vibe to the design.
 It will also accommodate the wheels of a walker.
 This is definitely one of those Universal Design principles no one will ever think twice about.
 Guests will just think you have a cool modern bathroom.
 You should install the countertop height at 34″, which is 2″ lower than standard height.